beNative/git-automation/FUNCTIONAL_MANUAL.md

         -   When **enabled (default)**, tasks are only simulated.
 The log panel will show the commands that *would* run, but no changes will be made to your local files.
         -   When **disabled**, the application will execute real `git`, `svn`, `npm`, and other shell commands. **Disable with caution.**
     -   **Check for Pre-Releases:** If enabled, the auto-updater will include beta and other pre-release versions when checking for updates.
+    -   **Logging:**
+        -   **Save Task Output Logs:** When enabled, the full console output of every executed task will be saved to a `.log` file on your computer.
+        -   **Task Log Path:** Specify a custom directory where task logs should be saved.
+Leave it blank to use the default location inside the application's user data folder.
     -   **Enable Debug Logging:** Controls the verbose internal logging used by the Debug Panel.
 Disabling this may improve performance.
     -   **Executable Paths:** This new section allows you to specify the full file path to your `git` and `svn` executables.
 This is crucial if they are installed in a non-standard location and not available in your system's `PATH`.
         -   **Browse (`📁` icon):** Opens a system file picker to help you locate the executable file (e.g., `git.exe`).